Arrow-Debreu Meets Kyle: Price Discovery Across Derivatives: Introduction

+Empirical work consistently finds that access to derivatives markets reduces information asymmetry and improves price efficiency---evidence spans futures (e.g., \cite{GarbadeSilber1983,Chan1992}), credit derivatives (e.g., \cite{BlancoBrennanMarsh2005,LongstaffMithalNeis2005,AcharyaJohnson2007}), and options (e.g., \cite{Hu2018}).
+Theoretical foundations for this efficiency channel, however, remain limited.
+Our model isolates a simple and intuitive mechanism: once derivatives are tradable, an informed trader is no longer restricted to generally suboptimal linear demand and can instead express his information through targeted state-contingent positions.
+In other words, we show that the linear equilibrium in \cite{kyle1985continuous} is not robust to the introduction of derivatives.\footnote{See Example~\ref{example: Kyle with options}.} Derivatives thus expand the information that prices can aggregate beyond what the underlying asset alone can support.

-The rest of the paper proceeds as follows.
-Section~\ref{sec: main intuition} demonstrates the basic intuition of our results in a simplified setting.
-Section~\ref{sec: model outline} sets out the general model.
-Section~\ref{sec: Market Maker's Pricing Kernel} analyzes the market maker's inference for setting the pricing kernel.
-Section~\ref{sec: Informed Trader's Problem} analyzes the informed trader's portfolio choice.
-Section~\ref{sec: Equilibrium, Finite $S$} establishes equilibrium.
-Section~\ref{sec: discussion} characterizes contingent claims price discovery---the informed demand, price impact, and information efficiency of prices.
-Section~\ref{sec: discussion subsection} discusses empirical implications and the case of risk-averse agents.
+The remainder of the paper is organized as follows.
+Section~\ref{sec: main intuition} conveys the core intuition of our results in a simplified setting.
+Section~\ref{sec: model outline} presents the general model.
+Section~\ref{sec: Market Maker's Pricing Kernel} derives the market maker’s sufficient statistic and pricing kernel.
+Section~\ref{sec: Informed Trader's Problem} characterizes the informed trader's cross-market price impact.
+Section~\ref{sec: Equilibrium, Finite $S$} then establishes equilibrium via a canonical reduction of the general trading game.
+Section~\ref{sec: discussion} analyzes price discovery across contingent claims---the informed demand, price impact, and information efficiency of prices.
+Section~\ref{sec: discussion subsection} discusses empirical implications.
 Section~\ref{sec: conclusion} concludes.
-For the proofs, in the main text we sketch those that illustrate the intuition underlying the corresponding results.
-Detailed technical proofs are relegated to the Online Appendix to preserve the continuity of the exposition.
+Technical assumptions and proofs are provided in the Appendix.

+The reduction of Section~\ref{sec: Equilibrium, Finite $S$} yields a key insight that, despite full nonparametric Arrow--Debreu generality, equilibrium is pinned down by a single endogenous constant.
+Readers who prefer a high-level overview without the formal developments can find the intuition distilled in Section~\ref{sec: e.g. binary signal}, which links directly back to the simplified environment of Section~\ref{sec: main intuition}.